USEFUL INFORMATION

 There are three main processes transforming hide and skin into leather – preparatory stages, tanning and crusting.
 The preparatory stages of the rawhide may include: preservation, soaking, unhairing, deliming, bleaching etc. In the next tanning process the hide transforms to the leather and predetermines the leather qualities such as thickness, smoothness, colour, softness, elasticity and many more.
 During the final crusting process the leather is thinned, retanned and lubricated.
 This final operation may include: oiling, brushing, padding, impregnation, spraying, polishing, embossing and ironing.
 All types and grades of leather follow a set guideline of care to ensure a longer life.

 Flexible, light fiber appreciated for its abrasion resistance.
-Maxtex is partially wind and waterproof.

 Brethable wind and waterproof membrane.
 It protects against rain, snow and wind (till 160km/h) hod).
 No change of functions, shape and feeling (-60 °C to 85 ºC).